Regulation of Medicine

-- The provider must respond to the request for amendment no later than 60 days after receiving the amendment request.
+The provider must respond to the request for amendment no later than 60 days after receiving it.

 Step 3: Respond to the Amendment Request

-There are three (3) possible responses to a request for amendment.
-Steps 4A and 4B detail further procedures to be taken.
+There are three possible responses to a request for amendment.
+Steps 4A and 4B detail further procedures.

-- Request for Extension.
-If the provider cannot respond to the amendment request within 60 days from the receipt of it, the provider may obtain a one-time extension of up to 30 days.
+If the provider cannot respond to the amendment request within 60 days, the provider may obtain a one-time extension of up to 30 days.
 To get the extension, the provider must notify the patient in writing of the extension, the reason for the extension and the date by which action will be taken.